Books Order Form, print and mail with your check for purchase – or –

 St. Clair County, Illinois, Research and Resources: A Genealogist’s Guide

-- Chapters include a select bibliography, and hints to further your research.
+- Table of Contents.
+Chapters include a select bibliography, and hints to further your research.

 - Updates appear on the member website.